 Eric Bettinger, Associate Professor, Stanford University School of Education

 Dr. Bettinger’s research interests include the economics of education; student success and completion in college; teacher characteristics and student success in college; and the effects of voucher programs on academic and non-academic outcomes.
-He a research associate in the program on education at the National Bureau of Economic Research and a Co-Principal Investigator at the Lemann Center for Brazilian Education at Stanford.
+He is a research associate in the program on education at the National Bureau of Economic Research and a Co-Principal Investigator at the Lemann Center for Brazilian Education at Stanford.
 Eric’s research focuses on using rigorous statistical methods in identifying cause-and-effect relationships in higher education.
 His research on financial aid applications has influenced recent efforts by the White House to simplify financial aid processes.
 He holds a PhD in Economics from MIT.

 Marcela Cuellar, Assistant Professor, UC Davis School of Education